NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

   bot inform conversation already ended

 define bot inform conversation ended
-  "I am sorry, but I will end this conversation here.
+  "Sorry, but this conversation ends here.
 Good bye!"

 define bot inform conversation already ended
-  "As I said, this conversation is over"
+  "As already said, this conversation is over."
 ```
 We essentially set up three steps:
 * Calm response: The bot will calmly ask the user to refrain from insults